zooman33/zooman33/README.md

 # Hey, I'm Rahul

-Language Production Lead at Lionbridge (Mumbai), working on clinical trial document localization for Merck/MSD across ES-XL, PT-BR, and FR-CA.
+Language Production Lead at Lionbridge (Mumbai), working on clinical trial document localization for Merck/MSD across multiple languages.

 I build tools that automate manual QA and operations workflows for localization teams.
 Most of what you'll find here are things I built to solve real problems on the job: missed tracked changes, inconsistent reference reuse, manual task allocation that ate hours every shift, and QA processes that didn't scale to 50+ linguists.